Ireland Itinerary

 DAY 2: Dromoland Castle & Doolin

-Drive to Dromoland Castle (20 minutes away) for a Hawk Walk It was one of the most memorable things we did in Ireland and is well worth the money!
+Drive to Dromoland Castle (20 minutes away) for a Hawk Walk.
+Guided by expert falconers, this hands-on activity lets you connect with nature in an extraordinary way.
+Stroll through the castle grounds as the majestic birds soar and land right on your gloved hand—an unforgettable memory and is well worth the money!
 (Make sure you make a reservation.
 (Read our full review HERE)

 Drive to your rental house in Doolin (55 minutes away) and settle in.
 (Stop to pick up food for breakfasts and snacks.)
 Go into town in early afternoon and walk around a bit.